edge-classic/EDGE-classic/COMPILING.md

 ## Windows Compilation using MSVC Build Tools and VSCode

-1. Download the Visual Studio Build Tools Installer, and install the 'Desktop Development with C++' Workload
+1. Download the Visual Studio Build Tools Installer and install the 'Desktop Development with C++' Workload
+   - Also select the "C++ CMake tools for Windows" optional component

 2. Install VSCode as well as the C/C++ and CMake Tools Extensions